Leonardo-Gomiero/Social-Media/README.md

 # Social Media

 ## Description
 This is a social media project developed using ReactJS with TypeScript and Vite.
-The goal of this project is to provide a simple platform where users can create profiles, post updates, and interact with other users.
+The goal of this project is to provide a simple platform where users can interact with other users' posts.

 ## Table of Contents
 1. [Installation](#installation)